IAmJonoBo/n00plicate/docs/README.md

-# Mimic 2.0 Documentation Hub
+# n00plicate 2.0 Documentation Hub

-This hub curates the documentation that matters for the Mimic 2.0 rewrite.
+This hub curates the documentation that matters for the n00plicate 2.0 rewrite.
 Start with the links in “Begin Here”, then use the thematic sections to dive deeper into architecture, development, and operations.
 Anything marked **Legacy** is retained temporarily for reference and will be migrated or retired during the roll-out.